catarak/shazam-matlab/README.md

 #Shazam in MATLAB

-This was the final project for an audio and speech processing class I took in college.
+This was the final project for an audio and speech processing class I took in college, in the Fall of 2010.
 The goal was to create a version of Shazam in MATLAB, using techniques similar to the technology behind Shazam.

 The first step was to extract a series of fingerprints from a few songs and amass a corpus of data.
 Each fingerprint is a spectrogram taken from about a two second window.
 The fingerprint is then quantized, meaning that if the amplitude at a specific point is above a threshold value, it is assigned a "1", and if below that threshold, a "0".